flaing/meteor-phonegap/README.md

 setupexample.sh
 ---------------

-`setupexample.sh` will install the Meteor Leaderboard example and turn it into an app.
+`setupexample.sh` installs the Meteor Leaderboard example and turns it into an app.

 meteor2cordova.sh
 -----------------

-`meteor2cordova.sh` will turn *any* Meteor app that is not minified into a Phonegap app.
+`meteor2cordova.sh` turns *any* Meteor app into a Phonegap app.
-So use `meteor deploy --debug` for now.

 More detail